scenarioo/scenarioo-format/format.md

 WARNING: This file format is not used in current versions of Scenarioo 2.x.
 It is the future format for Scenarioo 3.x.
 For a reference of the Scenarioo 2.x format, please have a look in our [Wiki](https://github.com/scenarioo/scenarioo/wiki/Scenarioo-Writer-Documentation-Format).

-This doucmentation is mainly targeted to developers of libraries which can write the scenarioo documentation format.
-As a user of scenarioo you would probably use one of those libraries that will help you write this format out of your tests.
+This doucmentation is targeted to two audiences:

+1. Developers of Scenarioo writer libraries that help to write the scenarioo documentation files.

-Neverteless it can also be very helpful for users of those libraries to understand the format in details, what can be stored where in scenarioo.
-Therefore we also recommend this documentation format description to be read for users of the scenarioo libraries.
+2. Users of those libraries to understand what can be stored where inside the documentation files using the writer libraries in your tests.

 ## Domain Model Overview